azam-12/devTinder-web/homework.md

 - If token is not present redirect user to login page
 - Get the feed and add the feed in the store
 - Build the user card on feed
+- Edit profile feature
+- Show toast message on save of profile
+- See all my connections
+- feat: Connection Page